Become a Sponsor

 A Message from our Directors

-The ArtWalk will once again return to Main Street Bethlehem in August, marking our sixth year of enlivening the streets of our quiet village.
-We’ve learned quite a bit over the last six years, but perhaps the most valuable lesson has been that it truly takes a community to pull off such an event.
+The ArtWalk will once again return to Main Street Bethlehem in August, marking our seventh year of enlivening the streets of our quiet village.
+We’ve learned quite a bit over the last seven years, but perhaps the most valuable lesson has been that it truly takes a community to pull off such an event.
 Several local business owners have told us that our event has resulted in benchmark sales records for them.
 This matters, and so we keep doing what we do.

 Our sole purpose has always been to enrich the culture, commerce and community of Bethlehem, and thanks to an army of volunteers, countless hours of hard work, and the generous support of individuals and organizations such as yourself, we have been able to make some serious magic happen.
 Two of our proudest moments were when we revealed the community mural on the side of the WREN building and when we gave the vacant Lloyd Hill building on Route 302 a colorful makeover.
 So what do we have planned this year?
 So much my friends, we hardly know where to start!